devChuk/GET_STUY/README.md

 Schools do not represent their students.
 It is the students that represent their schools.

 Oh and special thanks to:
-Danny Qiu for centering the logos (I LOVE YOU)
-Hannah Yen for telling me to make this
+Danny Qiu for centering the logos (I LOVE YOU) and Hannah Yen for telling me to make this.